isabella232/vpc-flowlogs-sqlquery/README.md

 ## Cleanup

-To delete the services and Cloud Functions artifacts, run:
+To delete the services, run:

    ```sh
    ./040-cleanup.sh
    ```

-## Download the flowlog files

-See [actions](./actions) for a python based cli tool to download the flow logs and test out the code.